NamseEnt/namseent/namui/src/namui/system/README.md

 # How to add system for new platform

+## file or directory

-- if system file is `abc.rs`, make directory `abc` and branch them into platform directory or file
+if system file is `abc.rs`, make directory `abc` and branch them into platform directory or file

 ex)